 All of them have inventory management features for both retail and hospitality, the most advanced coming from Square.

 Analytics and sales reports are included by all, with options to export data – or in the case of Square and Zettle, integrate with accounting software like Xero and QuickBooks.
-SumUp cannot integrate with accounting software, but is currently rolling out its own SumUp Accounting system to merchants.
+SumUp cannot integrate with accounting software.

 Zettle only connects with a few accounting systems and ecommerce builders.
 SumUp has a closed system relying on its own features instead of integrations.